verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-husky/README.md

 - Add `// @flow` at the top of `index.js` as well.

-`yarn start` should now both lint and typecheck your code fine.
+`yarn test` should now both lint and typecheck your code fine.

 There are 2 things that I want you to try:

-- Replace `constructor(name: string)` by `constructor(name: number)`, and run `yarn start`.
+- In `dog.js`, replace `constructor(name: string)` by `constructor(name: number)`, and run `yarn test`.
 You should get a **Flow** error telling you that those types are incompatible.
 That means Flow is set up correctly.

-- Now replace `constructor(name: string)` by `constructor(name:string)`, and run `yarn start`.
+- Now replace `constructor(name: string)` by `constructor(name:string)`, and run `yarn test`.
 You should get an **ESLint** error telling you that Flow annotations should have a space after the colon.
 That means the Flow plugin for ESLint is set up correctly.

 If you got the 2 different errors working, you are all set with Flow and ESLint!
+Remember to put the missing space back in the Flow annotation.

 ### Flow in your editor